Announcement Type: New Cooperative Agreement.

 (1) Identify the film professionals, subject matter specialists, and other experts who will be members of the panel selecting the documentaries.
 Provide credentials to illustrate the film and international expertise of the review panelists.

-(2) Identify the specific selection criteria the review panel will use to select the documentaries and participating filmmakers.
+(2) Identify the specific selection criteria the review panel will use to select the documentaries and Start Printed Page 22208participating filmmakers.
 The panel will include an ECA representative as an observer.